 - 1 15 oz can kidney beans, rinsed and drained (or equivalent cooked)

 - 1 15 oz can black beans, rinsed and drained (or equivalent cooked)

 - 30 oz additional cooked beans of choice (I used a frozen mix of white and brown--canned is fine too)

 - 1/4 cup finely ground cornmeal (I used blue)

 - Sour cream for serving

-- Season the beef generously with salt.
+Season the beef generously with salt and freshly ground black pepper.
 Heat 1 tablespoon of the bacon fat over the stovetop-safe insert of a slow cooker over medium-high heat.
 Add half of the beef and brown it on all sides, 6 to 8 minutes per batch.
 Transfer to a large bowl.
 Add another tablespoon of bacon fat and repeat with the second half of the beef.

 Remove the beef and add the remaining 1-2 tablespoons of bacon fat.
 Add the onions with a pinch of smoked salt and cook until it is starting to caramelize, about 8 minutes.
 Add the carrots, celery and bell peppers with another pinch of salt and cook for another 5-8 minutes, stirring occasionally to prevent scotching or sticking.
 Add the garlic and cook, stirring frequently, for 1 minute.
 Add the chili powders, cumin, oregano and coriander and cook, stirring constantly, for 1 minute.
 Add the beef, broth and tomatoes, and add smoked salt and black pepper to taste, keeping in mind to add less salt, like a pinch or two, if you are using salted tomatoes and/or broth.

 Place the insert on the slow-cooker base, and cover and cook on high until the meat is tender, about 5 hours; during the last 30 minutes of cooking, stir in all of the beans and cornmeal.